-Homemade Bantam bagel bites stuffed with cream cheese taste just like the Starbucks version.
+Homemade Bantam bagels stuffed with cream cheese taste just like the Starbucks version.
 Bagel perfection.

-how to make homemade bagel bites stuffed with cream cheese
+how to make homemade bantam bagels stuffed with cream cheese

 As anyone who has ever hunted for good bagels knows, it’s not an easy search.
 Supermarket bagels are pretty much just bread circles.
 Even living in a major city, I’ve had to try my share of local bagel shops to find some that pass my bagel test.
 Although, now that I have this recipe, I may skip all my bagel scavenger hunts and just make my own.